damosull/cypress-cucumber/README.md

 # CI (Github Actions) - IN PROGRESS

 All Github Actions CI Pipelines are available in the `.github/workflows` folder.
-Currently we have 1:
+Currently we have 2:

-- `main.yml`(link to be added) - This pipeline is triggered when code is pushed to this repository.
+- `daily-regression.yml`(link to be added) - Triggered when code is pushed to this repository, & is scheduled to run every day.
+- `adhoc-tags.yml` (link to be added) - Manually triggered.
+You specify if you want to run all `@Smoke` or `@Regression` tests.

 <br/>